 OCCUPATION RIGHT AGREEMENT

-The ‘Agreement’ allows for the occupancy of a Villa for as long as it may be needed.
+The ‘Agreement’ allows for the occupancy of a villa or apartment for as long as it may be needed.
 However occupants do not purchase the land on which the dwelling stands.
 The ORAs are secured by a first charge encumbrance granted in favour of the statutory supervisor (Covenant Trustee Company Ltd).

-Residents have the support of the Selwyn Foundation Group in terms of governance, management and administration.
+Residents have the support of The Selwyn Foundation in terms of governance, management and administration.

-Our Villas have one, two or three bedrooms, each having a well appointed kitchen, dining and lounge area – and some with their own garages or carports.
+Our Villas have one, two and three bedrooms each with a well appointed kitchen, dining and lounge area – and some with their own garages or carports.
 There are carport blocks available for some dwellings also.